 Today, Millingtons employs 38 full time staff and 15 casual staff across four locations.
 The Head Office is located at Mornington and the company have a strong presence across southern Tasmania with the option for state-wide funeral services.
 The Fuglsang family sold Millingtons in 2015.
-Bridget Fuglsang is continuing the family tradition as the fourth generation family member to be employed as a funeral director by Millingtons.
+Millingtons is now part of a network of funeral homes, cremation facilities and cemeteries owned by Propel Funeral Partners, which extends to all states of Australia, the Australian Capital Territory and New Zealand.
+Listed on the Australian Securities Exchange, Propel Funeral Partners is one of the largest providers of funeral and related services in Australia and New Zealand.